Hotel Beautifool

 Hotel Beautifool is an upcoming Bollywood film starring Rejith Menon, Johnny Lever, Brijendra Kala, Imam Siddique.
 Its director is Sameer Iqbal Patel.

 Development

-Hotel Beautifool is based on the popular Hindi play Baat Baat mein Bigdey haalaat, written and directed by Sameer Iqbal Patel.
+Hotel Beautifool is based on the Hindi play Baat Baat mein Bigdey haalaat, written and directed by Sameer Iqbal Patel.
 Sameer was planning to make it into a film for some time when Mohammed Aslam Shaikh and Madhire Ravinder Reddy saw the play and decided to join with Patel in making it into a Hindi feature film.